django/deps/draft/0010-new-governance.rst

 If this doesn't work, how can it be changed?
 --------------------------------------------

-This proposal includees a process for making changes.
-It will use a modified version of the DEP process, and requires approval by at least the Technical Board and the DSF Board to adopt a change to governance.
+This proposal includes a process for making changes.
+It will use a modified version of the DEP process, and require approval by at least the Technical Board and the DSF Board to adopt a change to governance.
 Additionally, for any change that either board feels is large enough to require it, there is a procedure for changes to be put